 state what correction is requested; and

-include a return address, telephone number or email address at which HHSC or the MCO can contact the individual.
+include a return address, telephone number or email address at which HHSC or the MCO can contact the applicant or member.

 If HHSC or the MCO agrees to change individually identifiable health information, the corrected information is added to the case record, but the incorrect information remains in the file with a note that the information was amended per the member's request.

-Notify the member in writing within 60 days (using current agency letterhead) that the information is corrected, or will not be corrected, and the reason.
-Inform the member if HHSC/MCO needs to extend the 60-day period by an additional 30 days to complete the correction process or obtain additional information.
+Notify the applicant, member or AR in writing within 60 days (using current agency letterhead) that the information is corrected, or will not be corrected, and the reason.
+Inform the member if HHSC or MCO needs to extend the 60-day period by an additional 30 days to complete the correction process or obtain additional information.

-If HHSC or the MCO makes a correction to individually identifiable health information, ask the member for permission before sharing with third parties.
+If HHSC or the MCO makes a correction to protected health information (PHI), ask the member for permission before sharing with third parties.
 The agency will make a reasonable effort to share the correct information with persons who received the incorrect information if they may have relied or could rely on it to the disadvantage of the member.
-HHSC staff must follow regional procedures to contact the HHSC privacy officer for a record of disclosures.
+HHSC staff must follow regional procedures to contact the HHSC Office of the Chief Counsel for a record of disclosures.
 MCOs must follow HHSC procedures as stated in the Uniform Managed Care Contract.

-Note: Do not follow above procedures when the accuracy of information provided by a member is determined by another review process, such as a:
+Note: Do not follow above procedures when the accuracy of information provided by an applicant, member or AR is determined by another review process, such as a:

 fair hearing;